gabriel-pinheiro/elba-balancer/README.md

   none_healthy_is_all_healthy = false

   [service.retry]
-  limit    = 6 # Retry amount limit, defaults to the amount of targets times two delay    = 0 # Millis to wait between retries, default: 0
+  limit    = 6   # Retry amount limit, defaults to the amount of targets times two delay    = 100 # Millis to wait between retries, default: 100
-  # Seconds to wait before retrying in a target that previously failed for
+  # Millis to wait before retrying in a target that previously failed for
-  # a request, default: 3
+  # a request, default: 3000
-  cooldown = 3
+  cooldown = 3000

   # Errors that will trigger a retry, options available:
   #
-  # CONNECTION_ERROR
+  # CODE_502
-  # Failed to establish a connection or it failed after
+  # Connection errors, like a connection refused, broken pipe, etc
-  # being established
   #
-  # TIMEOUT
+  # CODE_504
-  # Waited for over service[].timeout.target seconds and
-  # got no response but the connection is still open
+  # Timeout errors, like a timeout on a socket read
   #
-  # CODE_403
   # CODE_404
   # CODE_429
   # CODE_500
-  # CODE_502
   # CODE_503
-  # CODE_504
+  # ...and so on
-  # Consider that code as a retryable error
+  # Consider that response code from the upstream as a retryable error, you can pick any code
   #
   # CODE_4XX
   # Consider any code < 500 and >= 400 to be retryable